kcartlidge/nodice/README.md

 A copy of the licence is within the package source.

 ### Current Status

+** DO NOT UPGRADE - working but has breaking, undocumented changes including breaking tests. **

 * *Service locator* pattern is implemented, stable and usable.
 * Coming shortly - *constructor injection*.